TGOSS1984/text_adventure_game/readme.md

 - Story progression is stored in session, and chapters are fetched dynamically.
 - Each chapter includes narrative text, optional choices, flags for battle/rest/bonfire, and hidden conditions.
 - HTML templates render logic dynamically from Flask using Jinja2 templating.
+- Story chapters are held in seperate.jsons with flags for battle/boss/bonsfire in each
+- Story mapping is also kept in a .json file to connect each chapter
+- Sotry is loaded using story_engine & Story_loader and they are called in routes.py

 ---